PennywisefansDNI/PennywisefansDNI/README.md

 THE pennywiseaholic. you DO NOT love it more than me i promise. im NOT satire/srs

-not a yumeshipper. pennywise is my L/o .
+not a yumeshipper. pennywise is my L/o . (limerent object.)

 minor -13 dni